 What triggers a violation varies, but the most common categories are:

-• Building safety — failed 40-year recertification, unsafe structures, expired certificates of occupancy
+- Building safety — failed building recertification, unsafe structure determinations under Section 8-11, expired certificates of occupancy

 How a violation actually starts